MENU

 • Piazzale Michelangelo: This is the best viewpoint in Florence!
 I recommend trying to time your visit with sunset, but it’s beautiful anytime.
 (I went three times during my visit….so I would know.)
 It requires an uphill walk and is the furthest out you’ll get from the city center.
 So bring some snacks to stay a while and make the trek worth it.

-• Acadamia: Somewhat annoyingly, the sole reason to enter this gallery (for most of us) is for one piece of art.
+• Accademia: Somewhat annoyingly, the sole reason to enter this gallery (for most of us) is for one piece of art.
 The David.
 You decide if that’s worth it for you, but I have such FOMO that I had to pay €12 and see for myself.
-Pro-tip: avoid the lines and the €4 online skip-the-line fee to book by visiting on one of the days the Acadamia allows night visits!
-I got in right away!
-No one really knows about it, which is why it’s so empty, so let’s try not to tell too many people? *wink* Double-check the night time hours, or book online, at the official site.
+You can book in advance at the official site for an additional €4 fee.

 • Uffizi Gallery: Uffizi actually means “offices” in Italian, and this building used to be the Medici’s offices.
 But these days, it’s a world-famous museum.
 The most-famous art piece there is the Birth of Venus painting.
 Entry costs €12, plus €4 for the skip-the-line online booking fee on the official site